 - Common contingencies.
 Always included.

 - Accidents at work and occupational disease.
-Required for some activities, advisable for higher-risk jobs.
+Required for some activities; advisable for higher-risk jobs.

 - Cese de actividad.
-Protection similar to unemployment for autónomos if conditions are met.
+Protection similar to unemployment for autónomos, if conditions are met.

-Paying your Social Security: when and how it is charged
+Paying your Social Security: when and how

 - Visibility.
-From around the 26th each month, you can view the charge amount in your online area.
+From around the 26th of each month, you can view the upcoming charge in your online area.

 After your alta: what to check next